Convergence parameters of nonnegative block tri-diagonal matrices and their application to multi-dimensional QBD processes: Nonnegative block tri-diagonal matrix and its properties

-\begin{remark} By Theorem 2 of Pruitt \cite{Pruitt64}, if the number of nonzero elements of every low of $A_*$ is finite, there exists a positive vector $\bu$ satisfying $\bu^\top A_*(\bar{\zeta})=\bu^\top$.
-Also, if the number of nonzero elements of every column of $A_*$ is finite, there exists a positive vector $\bv$ satisfying $A_*(\underline{\zeta})\bv=\bv$. \end{remark}
+To make this paper self-contained, we give a proof of the corollary in Appendix \ref{sec:proof_R_u}.
+By Theorem 2 of \cite{Pruitt64}, if the number of nonzero elements of each row of $A_*$ is finite, there exists a positive vector $\bu$ satisfying $\bu^\top A_*(\bar{\theta})=\bu^\top$.
+Also, if the number of nonzero elements of each column of $A_*$ is finite, there exists a positive vector $\bv$ satisfying $A_*(\underline{\theta})\bv=\bv$.
+To use this property, we give the following condition. \begin{condition} \begin{itemize} \item[(a6)] The number of positive elements of each row and column of $A_*$ is finite. \end{itemize} \end{condition} It is obvious that (a6) implies (a2).
+Under (a6), we can refine Proposition \ref{pr:Gmatrix_existence}, as follows.